maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - 3rd-party tools can be used to cleanup these
 - **NOTE: This rule does not apply to *constants* and *package-level variables***
   - It is better to avoid *package-level variables*
-  - Constants in Go are calculated at compile-time (cannot have side-effects)
+  - Constants in Go are calculated at compile-time
     - They are excluded from the compiled binary if unused
+    - Cannot have side-effects during runtime

 ```go
 // This code will compile and produce nothing